Preston-Landers/QuietPlaces/Readme.md

 and manages the collection of QPMMs.
 Custom map controls are implemented as an overlay on top of the Google MapView.

+The Quiet Place definitions are stored in a [SQLite database](http://developer.android.com/training/basics/data-storage/databases.html) local to the phone and accessed through a standard [ContentProvider interface](http://developer.android.com/guide/topics/providers/content-providers.html).

+The same applies to other data objects managed by the app - history events and Google Place API records that are cached in the local database.

 ## Software Engineering Challenges ##